Get

 What Can You Do About It?

-Discuss parasite prevention with your vet, and keep an eye out for fleas each time you groom your pet.
+Discuss parasite prevention with a vet, and keep an eye out for fleas each time you groom your pet.
 Many prevention medications are available that can protect your cat for 30 days at a time, and they can also prevent heartworm and other internal parasites.

 3. Infections